-The RIGHT_SHIFT function performs a signed right shift on the value of the database shard key.
-The function then divides the resulting integer by the number of database or table shards and finds the remainder.
-Note that the value of the shard key must be an integer.
-You can specify the number of bits to shift by running a data definition language (DDL) statement.
+You can use the RIGHT_SHIFT function to perform a signed right shift on the values of the database shard key.
+Then, the function divides the values that are of the integer type by the number of database shards or table shards to obtain the remainders.
+Take note that the values of the database shard key must be integers.
+You can execute a DDL statement to specify the number of bits to shift.

-For example, assume that you are using the ID column as the shard key.
-You may want to shift the values of this column four bits to the right for hashing purposes.
-In this case, you can run the following statement:
+The ID column needs to be used as the shard key.
+The values of this column need to be shifted eight bits to the right so that the shift result can be used as hash values.
+In this case, you can execute the following DDL statement:

 create table test_hash_tb ( id int, name varchar(30) DEFAULT NULL, create_time datetime DEFAULT NULL, primary key(id) ) ENGINE=InnoDB DEFAULT CHARSET=utf8 dbpartition by RIGHT_SHIFT(id, 8) tbpartition by RIGHT_SHIFT(id, 8) tbpartitions 4;